ken0225/RIS-Codes-Collection/README.md

 * Please **STAR** this collection if it is helpful to you.

-* I'm in charge of this project, but if the code you're looking for isn't in this project, I **can't** help you find it elsewhere
+* I'm in charge of this project, but if the code you're looking for isn't in this project, I **can't** help you find it elsewhere.

 |No.| Paper Title | Authors |
 | ------ | ------ | ------ |